 History

-In 2012, a collaborative group of water researchers from northern Utah had the idea for a new project that would allow researchers to integrate and share social and biophysical water data and would create an infrastructure (human, observational, and cyber) that would lay a foundation for addressing water, population growth, and climate change issues that will confront the State of Utah in the coming years.
+In 2012, a collaborative group of water researchers from three major Utah universities (Utah State University, University of Utah, and Brigham Young University) proposed a new project to allow researchers and practitioners to integrate and share social and biophysical water data and to create an infrastructure (human, observational, and cyber) that would lay a foundation for addressing water, population growth, and climate change issues that confront the State of Utah.

 iUtah and GAMUT